 Plants grow in soil, so why bother keeping it off their leaves?
-As anyone who’s gone away for 2 weeks knows, it doesn’t take long for dust to accumulate.
+As anyone who has gone away for 2 weeks knows, it doesn’t take long for dust to accumulate.
 A layer of dust on the leaves of houseplants will block sunlight and reduce the plant’s ability to photosynthesize.
 Photosynthesis is how the plant feeds itself.
-Without it, you‘ll have a stressed plant.
-A clean plant that’s photosynthesizing at optimal levels will be a healthier plant and healthy plants don’t get diseases and pest infestations as readily as stressed plants.
+A clean plant that’s photosynthesizing at optimal levels will be a healthier plant and healthy plants don’t get diseases and pest infestations.

 So periodically cleaning the leaves of your houseplants actually, makes less work for you in the long run.
 And it will make your home look better.

-How Often Do You Need to Clean Your Houseplants
+How Often You Need to Clean Your Houseplants

 That really depends on how much dust is in your air.
 Folks with dirt roads, construction, and a lot of wind will need to clean their houseplants more often.
 The best way to tell if a plant needs cleaning is to rub your fingers on the leaves.
 If you can feel or see dust more dust than you can blow off the leaves, it’s time to clean.